Back to California

 Existing law also makes it unlawful for a person who is under the influence of any alcoholic beverage or drug, or the combined influence of both, to drive a vehicle and requires a court, when granting probation following conviction of a driving under the influence offense, to impose certain terms and conditions, including that the individual not drive a vehicle with any measurable amount of alcohol in their blood, among others.

-This bill would require everyone who sells or furnishes alcoholic beverages to first review a form of written identification issued by this state or another
+This bill would require everyone who sells or furnishes alcoholic beverages to first review

-when granting probation for certain driving under the influence offenses to prohibit the person from purchasing alcohol and would require the Department of Motor Vehicles to issue an identification card or driver’s license with an appropriate designation on the face upon the receipt of an abstract of the record of a court.
-The bill would authorize the court to prohibit the purchase of alcohol when
+The bill would authorize a court when granting probation for certain driving under the influence offenses to prohibit the person from purchasing alcohol and would require the Department of Motor Vehicles to issue an identification card or driver’s license with an appropriate designation on the face upon the receipt of an abstract of the record of a court.
+The bill would authorize the court to prohibit the purchase of alcohol when the offense occurred within 10 years of 2 or more driving under the influence offenses that resulted in conviction or certain other

-The bill would require a seller of alcoholic beverages to refuse to sell or serve someone subject to such an
+prior convictions, or if the conviction was for vehicular manslaughter, as specified.
+The bill would require a seller of alcoholic beverages to refuse to sell or serve someone subject to such an order.

-would require a higher level of service from court staff who are county employees, the bill would impose a state-mandated local program.
+To the extent this bill would require a higher level of service from court staff who are county employees, the bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.